 Introduction

-Much has been written and shared about tragic events of the sinking of the Vapor Valbanera.
+Much has been written and shared about the tragic events of the sinking of the Vapor Valbanera.
 I highlighted some of the images and stories I found on various websites.
 However, I wanted to share an article on its first voyage to Puerto Rico in 1906, which I have not seen.

 The Vapor Valbanera Sinks